emerginganalytics/cyberarena/v2/README.md

     4. Get or create API credentials to use in the main application by going to https://console.cloud.google.com/apis/credentials and selecting the default credential or clicking on Create Credentials and selecting API key.
 Copy this API key.
 You will need to use this when deploying the application.
+    5. The URL you use for the main application will need to be added to the list of authorized domains in the Firebase Console: https://console.firebase.google.com/u/0/project/<PROJECT-NAME>/authentication/settings.
 6. Install the PyCharm IDE here: https://www.jetbrains.com/pycharm/ - You will use this to run setup.py as described in the deployment section below.

 ## Deployment